 Lastly, you should look at the results of your health score configuration and see if it is representative of some of your well understood accounts, both healthy and not.
 If you find some accounts where the health score doesn't seem to reflect your subjective view of the account, look at the various metrics for this account to see if some adjustment is required.

 There's no science to configuring a health score, and some accounts may not perfectly fit whatever model you come up with.
-But with tweaking over time, you should be able to come up with something that does an effective job of telling you how your customers are doing.
+Over time, you should be able to come up with something that does an effective job of telling you how your customers are doing.